These days, the game fits the name.

-On a third and six in the red zone with the game tied at 17 in the third quarter, Elway took a quick drop, then ran and leaped for the first down over two Packers as a third hit him into a helicopter spin.
-Several Broncos pointed to Elway’s effort, which led to another Davis touchdown and a 24-17 advantage, as the moment they knew they would somehow win.
+On a third and 6 in the red zone with the game tied at 17 in the third quarter, Elway took a quick drop, then ran and leaped for the first down over two Packers as a third hit him into a helicopter spin.
+Several Broncos pointed to Elway’s effort, which led to another Davis touchdown, as the moment they knew they would somehow win.

 The teams traded touchdowns, the Packers seemingly letting Davis score from the 1 with 1:45 left to give themselves time to tie.
 When John Mobley knocked down a fourth down Brett Favre pass, Elway’s career resume was complete.

 ▪ Jan.
 31, 1999